litmuschaos/litmus-docs/website/versioned_docs/version-3.0.0/concepts/overview.md

 ### [GitOps](gitops.md)

-GitOps feature in Litmus enables you to configure a single source of truth for your chaos scenarios and experiments.
+GitOps feature in Litmus enables you to configure a single source of truth for your chaos experiments and faults.